eggOnion/library_BookLoaningSystem/README.md

 **Returning a book:**

-Using Postman and pass in this JSON under `PUT` request
+Using Postman, pass in this JSON under `PUT` request

 ```
 {